JB-VERGARA/aristelle-fashion/README.md

 ### New Product Alert (As of Feb 7, 2025)

-RELEASE:
+2 New Keychain Release:
-Fleur Keychains
+Fleur
-Elsie Keychains
+Elsie